DirtBagXon/hypseus_singe_data/README.md

 games _Framework_ structure, which can now be contained in zip-rom format.

 Games within `00-singe2-ports-gungames` are considered legacy.
-The hugely improved 2 Player versions within [zip rom](https://github.com/DirtBagXon/hypseus_singe_data/tree/master/00-zip-roms) are now the maintained variants.
+The hugely improved 2 Player versions, within [zip rom](https://github.com/DirtBagXon/hypseus_singe_data/tree/master/00-zip-roms), are now the maintained variants.

 The `00-singe1` folder will contain original Daphne era Singe games that have received updates and bugfixes.
 These games now have many [zip rom](https://github.com/DirtBagXon/hypseus_singe_data/tree/master/00-zip-roms/00-Elder-Modernized-zip-rom/) counterparts.

 The `00-singe2` folder contains games using the new engine features with higher resolution assets and full overlays.
 These games also have [zip rom](https://github.com/DirtBagXon/hypseus_singe_data/tree/master/00-zip-roms/00-Framework-zip-rom/) counterparts.

 `00-non-qte` identifies any games that move away from the Dragon's Lair quick time event _(QTE)_ format.